Lucky-Gary-B-Button/StitchAlloc-XLA/README.md

 *(Note: Currently, only formal inquiries from official domains such as `@google.com` or `@deepmind.com` will be accepted and filtered for security purposes.)*

 ---
-*Captured under Pacific Time (PT) / Mountain View Standard.
-Developed under a secure sandbox environment (luckygarybbutton).
+*Developed under a secure sandbox environment (luckygarybbutton).
 All rights reserved.*